 A. The Regional Transportation District at Denver (RTD) new construction buildings and large renovation projects will include Project funds to engage an 802.11 wireless designer to perform 802.11 RSSI 3-D modeling to determine wireless Access Point (AP) placement and radio frequency propagation based on the modeling software and proposed building design drawings.

-B. The RTD Construction Project Manager for Consultant Designed projects is directed to have the telecommunications low-voltage Consultant engage the services of a qualified 802.11 wireless designer.
+B. The RTD Construction Project Manager for Consultant Designed projects is directed to have the

 The services of the wireless designer can be contracted by issuing a PO billed back to the project.